Could you eat ice cream every day?

 And this is an INCREDIBLY important distinction to make.

 In a really crappy job, many people think they need a break from WORK.
 They need a vacation.
 And many times they do, but there are times as well when they really need to just quit and do more meaningful work.

 What if they stopped doing data entry and started painting — something they really wanted to do?

 Would they still want that vacation?
 They’d probably wake up the next day completely energized for work and go to town.

 It is in this same breath that I say people don’t get burned out from writing — they get burned out from their motivation behind writing.

 Money is a classic one.
-If they don’t make enough money on Medium, they quit.
+If they don’t make enough money, they quit.